 B. At least 7 members of the chapter present will be necessary to have a quorum.

-C. Decisions shall be made through the process of modified consensus.
+ii.
+Proposals shall be considered through the process of modified consensus.
+This means a

 D. Facilitators at all meetings shall implement a process to assure equal opportunity for all voices to be heard.